deepraining/spring-boot-starter/README.md

 Create database and tables.

 ```
-# Default config file is flyway.conf
+# For local environment: default config file is flyway.conf
 flyway migrate

+# For online test environment
+flyway migrate -configFiles=flyway-test.conf

-# Config file of production environment is flyway-prod.conf
+# For online production environment
 flyway migrate -configFiles=flyway-prod.conf

+# If you want more environments, you can add one by yourself
 ```

 Generate Mybatis model files.